aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 #### Recap

 So far, we have built our redux store and told it to use our bench reducing function.
-Test that everything works by:
+Test that everything works:
   0. Add your store somewhere to your entry point
   0. Visit localhost:3000
-  0. Open the console and type window.Store.getState()
+  0. Open the console and type Store.getState()

 Your state should look like the default state mentioned above!